Xavier J. Barile

-Xavier J. Barile (March 18, 1891 – October 12, 1981) was an American painter, graphic artist, illustrator and art teacher born in Tufo, Italy.
+Xavier J. Barile (b.
+Saverio Barile) (March 18, 1891 – October 12, 1981) was an American painter, graphic artist, illustrator and art teacher born in Tufo, Italy.
 He worked in many mediums including oil, casein, watercolor, pen and ink, monotyping and etching creating figurative scenes, cityscapes, landscapes, seascapes and portraits.
 Always an avid sketcher, Barile also worked as a magazine and newspaper illustrator and cartoonist.
 As a painter Barile was strongly influenced by American Realism and the Ashcan School, but developed his own distinctive, somewhat more modern style of realism involving subtle contours and distortions of perspective.

 Early life and education

 Xavier J. Barile was the oldest son in a family of six born on March 18, 1891, in the small town of Tufo, Italy, to Domenico and Carolina Barile.
 Domenico emigrated to New York City in 1905 to start a tailoring business and brought the family over two years later in 1907.
 For a while Barile worked in his father's shop to help get the family settled in their new life, but soon his love of sketching and drawing led him to enroll in evening art classes at the Cooper Union.
 After graduating there, he began studies at the Art Students League.
 Barile's early teachers and mentors included John Sloan, William de Leftwich Dodge, F. Luis Mora and Victor Perard.